-The Basel Committee on Banking Supervision of the Bank for International Settlements (the Basel Committee) develops international capital adequacy guidelines based on the relationship between a bank's capital and its credit risks.
-In this context, on July 15, 1988, the Basel Committee adopted risk-based capital guidelines (the 'Basel guidelines'), which were implemented by banking regulators in the countries that have endorsed them.
+The Basel Committee on Banking Supervision of the Bank for International Settlements (the "Basel Committee") develops international capital adequacy guidelines based on the relationship between a bank's capital and its credit risks.
+In this context, on 15 July 1988, the Basel Committee adopted risk-based capital guidelines (the "Basel guidelines"), which were implemented by banking regulators in the countries that have endorsed them.
 The Basel guidelines are intended to strengthen the soundness and stability of the international banking system.
 The Basel guidelines are also intended to reduce an existing source of competitive inequality among international banks by harmonising the definition of capital and the rules for the evaluation of asset risks and by establishing a uniform target capital base ratio (capital to risk-weighted assets).
 Supervisory authorities in each jurisdiction have, however, some discretion in determining whether to include particular instruments as capital under the Basel guidelines and to assign different weights, within a prescribed range, to various categories of assets.
-The Basel guidelines were adopted by the European Community and applied to all banks and financial institutions in the EU, and on January 1, 1991, the Dutch Central Bank implemented them and they were made part of Dutch regulations.
+The Basel guidelines were adopted by the European Community and applied to all banks and financial institutions in the EU, and on 1 January 1991, the Dutch Central Bank implemented them and they were made part of Dutch regulations.

 In June 1999, the Basel Committee proposed a review of the Basel guidelines of 1988.
 A new accord ("Basel II" - the previous Basel guidelines being referred to as "Basel I") was published in June 2004.
 Basel II is a flexible framework that is more closely in line with internal risk control and that results in a more sophisticated credit risk weighting.
-The Base II framework, consisting of three 'pillars', reinforces these risk-sensitive requirements by laying out principles for banks to assess the adequacy of their capital ("Pillar 1") and for supervisors to review such assessments to ensure banks have adequate capital to support their risks ("Pillar 2").
+The Basel II framework, consisting of three "pillars", reinforces these risk-sensitive requirements by laying out principles for banks to assess the adequacy of their capital ("Pillar 1") and for supervisors to review such assessments to ensure banks have adequate capital to support their risks ("Pillar 2").
 It also seeks to strengthen market discipline by enhancing transparency in banks' financial reporting ("Pillar 3").

 Basel II provides a range of options for determining the capital requirements for credit risk and also operational risk.
 In comparison to Basel I, Pillar 1 of the new capital framework aligns the minimum capital requirements more closely to each bank's actual risk of economic loss.
-Pursuant to Pillar 2, effective supervisory review of banks' internal assessments of their overall risks is exercised to ensure that bank management is exercising sound judgment and has reserved adequate capital for these risks.
+Pursuant to Pillar 2, effective supervisory review of banks' internal assessments of their overall risks is exercised to ensure that bank management is exercising sound judgement and has reserved adequate capital for these risks.
 Pillar 3 uses market discipline to motivate prudent management by increasing transparency in banks' public reporting.

-Instead of the previous 'one size fits all' approach, under Basel II banks have the option to choose between various approaches, each with a different level of sophistication in risk management, ranging from simple via intermediate to advanced, giving banks the possibility to select approaches that are most appropriate for their operations and their financial market infrastructure.
+Instead of the previous "one size fits all" approach, under Basel II banks have the option of choosing between various approaches, each with a different level of sophistication in risk management, ranging from simple, via intermediate, to advanced, giving banks the possibility of selecting approaches that are most appropriate for their operations and their financial market infrastructure.

-For credit risk, banks can choose between the 'Standardised Approach', the 'Foundation Internal Ratings Based Approach' and the 'Advanced Internal Ratings Based Approach'.
+For credit risk, banks can choose between the "Standardised Approach", the "Foundation Internal Ratings Based Approach" and the "Advanced Internal Ratings Based Approach".
 The Standardised Approach is based on external credit ratings and is the least complex.
 The two Internal Ratings Based Approaches allow banks to use internal credit rating systems to assess the adequacy of their capital.
-The Foundation Internal Ratings Based Approach allows banks to use their own credit rating systems with respect to the 'Probability of Default'.
-In addition to this component of credit risk, the Advanced Internal Ratings Based Approach allows banks to use their own credit rating systems with respect to the 'Exposure at Default' and the 'Loss Given Default'.
-The Rabobank Group has chosen for the most sophisticated approach, the 'Advanced Internal Ratings Based Approach'.
+The Foundation Internal Ratings Based Approach allows banks to use their own credit rating systems with respect to the "Probability of Default".
+In addition to this component of credit risk, the "Advanced Internal Ratings Based Approach" and the "Loss Given Default".
+Rabobank Group has chosen the most sophisticated approach, the Advanced Internal Ratings Based Approach.